 Victoria's Information Commissioner Sven Bluemmel's contribution highlights that increasing transparency in the provision of government information not only helps build or rebuild trust in organisations and elected officials – trust currently on the decline – but is integral to efforts to combat corruption.
 As Mr Bluemmel eloquently states, 'without transparency, we are in the dark on corruption'.

-The role of human rights in government decision making is important in helping to protect integrity as outlined by John Cocker, Principal Lawyer at Victoria Police.
-On the eve of Human Rights Day, Mr Cocker explains how human rights must be central to all decisions made by government.
+The role of human rights in government decision making is important in helping to protect integrity as outlined by John Croker, Principal Lawyer at Victoria Police.
+On the eve of Human Rights Day, Mr Croker explains how human rights must be central to all decisions made by government.
 He writes about the application of the Victorian Charter of Human Rights and Responsibilities Act 2006, and unpacks how the public sector can ensure human rights are considered as an important way to support integrity in government decision making.

 This year our engagement activities to raise awareness about corruption and what can be done to prevent it moved to virtual platforms.
 We were pleased to secure twice the number of participants in our virtual engagements compared to our traditional face-to-face approaches.
 We also continued our Victoria Police education program, providing training to new recruits and detectives.
 This work is complemented by ongoing engagement with the senior Victoria Police leadership team to support the continuing development and maintenance of a culture of integrity.